Edward Argar: Ministerial career

 Argar was appointed Parliamentary Private Secretary to the Home Secretary in the January 2019 reshuffle.
 He was later appointed Under-Secretary of State for Justice in June 2018 replacing Philip Lee.
 Argar was appointed Minister of State at the Department of Health and Social Care on 10 September 2019.
 Argar was previously Parliamentary Under Secretary of State at the Ministry of Justice between 14 June 2018 and 10 September 2019.
 The website Conservative Home noted that by appointing someone who always followed the party line, Theresa May had missed an opportunity to silence a potential critic.
 The Law Gazette described him as 'a little-known backbencher' and said that like Lee his role would include responsibility for treatment of women and child offenders.

 Argar's appointment as Minister of State for Health preceded the start of the COVID-19 virus arrival in January 2020.
 In June 2020, Argar was interviewed by Nick Robinson on the BBC Today programme.
 His new quarantine policy was designed to stop travellers from high risk countries from importing the disease.
 However, asked three times to name European countries with a higher infection rate, Argar repeatedly described the policy leading Robinson to interrupt him saying he was either unable or unwilling to answer the question.

 On 6 July 2022, Argar resigned from government in the wake of widespread criticism of Boris Johnson's handling of the Chris Pincher scandal, following a large number of other ministerial resignations.

-On 7 September 2022, he was appointed Paymaster General and Minister for the Cabinet Office in Liz Truss’s first cabinet.
-He was sworn-in as a member of the Privy Council on 13 September 2022 following his appointment.
+On 7 September 2022, he was appointed Paymaster General and Minister for the Cabinet Office in Liz Truss's first cabinet.
+He was sworn in as a member of the Privy Council on 13 September 2022 following his appointment.

 On 14 October 2022, following the dismissal of Kwasi Kwarteng as Chancellor of the Exchequer, Argar was appointed as Chief Secretary to the Treasury replacing Chris Philp.

 Upon the appointment of Rishi Sunak as Prime Minister, Argar left the Cabinet and was appointed Minister of State for Victims and Sentencing in the Ministry of Justice.

+In opposition

+Following the Conservative Party's defeat in the 2024 United Kingdom general election and the subsequent formation of the Starmer ministry, Argar was appointed Shadow Secretary of State for Justice in Rishi Sunak's caretaker Shadow Cabinet.

+Argar left the Shadow Cabinet of Kemi Badenoch as Shadow Health Secretary in July 2025 due to ill health.

 Personal life

-According to his 2015 election leaflets, he owned a house in Syston, though Westminster City Council documents showed he was a tenant in a flat in Winchester Street, Pimlico, in March 2015.
+According to his 2015 election leaflets, he owns a house in Syston, and Westminster City Council documents in 2015 showed that also rents a flat in Pimlico.

 Argar married Laetitia Glossop on 3 September 2022, at the parish church in Hindon, Wiltshire.